-16.3 Taking account of the above at the end of a second stage formal review period, the Head Teacher may consider that the member of staff has a permanent condition and is unlikely ever to be fit to perform work, or may not be fit to meet targets set.
-If either is the case the member of staff should be informed that any further sickness absences may lead to a recommendation to the Governing Body for dismissal on the grounds of ill-health.
-In such circumstances, the staff member should be given time to consult their GP or relevant medical practitioner and trade union representative before giving a considered response.
-In addition, HR will seek guidance and up-to-date information on the staff member's health condition.

-16.4 All parties involved in the sickness absence procedure are required to treat all cases of staff absence due to illness in a fair, consistent and constructive manner.
-No employee will be dismissed on grounds of sickness absence without due warning and without recourse to the Capability Procedure.

-16.5 After full consideration of the case without resolution, the head teacher may refer the case to the appropriate Governing Body sub-committee in line with the Capability Procedure and as set out in Appendix One.

-16.6 The member of staff should be informed that the Head Teacher may convene a Governing Body III-Health Dismissal Committee and that the outcome of the Governing Body Committee's deliberations may be that the staff member is dismissed with notice on ill-health grounds.

-Note.
-The above procedure is simplified where ill-health retirement is granted, although the decision to dismiss is a management and not a medical one).
+- 16.3 Taking account of the above at the end of a second stage formal review period, the Head Teacher (or designated person) may consider that the employee has a permanent condition and therefore is unlikely ever to be fit to perform the duties of their role, or may not be fit to meet any targets set.
+If either is the case the employee should be informed that any further sickness absences may lead to a recommendation to the Governing Body for dismissal on the grounds of ill-health.
+In such circumstances, the employee should be given time to consult their GP or relevant medical practitioner and trade union representative before giving a considered response.
+In addition, advice should be sought from Occupational Health for up-to-date information on the employee's health condition. - 16.4 All parties involved in the sickness absence procedure are required to treat all cases of employee's absence due to illness in a fair, consistent and constructive manner.
+No employee will be dismissed on grounds of sickness absence without due warning and without recourse to the Sickness Absence Policy. - 16.5 After full consideration of the case without resolution, the Head Teacher (or designated person) may refer the case to the appropriate Governing Body sub-committee in line with the Sickness Absence Policy and as set out in Appendix 1. - 16.6 The employee should be informed that the Head Teacher (or designated person) may convene a Governing Body III-Health Dismissal Committee and that the outcome of the Governing Body Committee's deliberations may be that the employee is dismissed with notice on ill-health grounds. - Note.
+The above procedure is simplified where ill-health retirement is granted, although the decision to dismiss is a management decision (and not a medical one).

-This policy will be reviewed six months after agreement to ensure that this is being implemented as envisaged
+This policy will be regularly reviewed after agreement to ensure that it is being implemented as expected.

+APPENDIX 1

-APPENDIX ONE - Referral to Governing Body Committee - Stage Three
+Referral to Governing Body Committee - Stage Three